scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 To make the user input more concise and expressive, flmake introduces a run control ``flashrc.py`` file in the project directory.
 This is a Python module which is executed, if it exists, in an empty namespace whenever flmake is called.
 The flmake commands may then choose to access specific data in this file.
-Please see the individual command documentation for an explanation on if/how the run control file is used.
+Please refer to individual command documentation for an explanation on if/how the run control file is used.

 The most important example of using ``flashrc.py`` is that the run and restart